AyrA/Shell/README.md

 Quick overview of the features.
 Details are in the chapters below

-- General: Cinematic dark mode hacker look (aka. green monospace font on black background)
+- General: Support for themes including cinematic dark mode hacker look (aka. white/yellow/green monospace font on black background)
 - General: Minimal JS usage
 - General: Settings for customizations and performance
 - General: Read basic server and PHP configuration